2022 New York City Marathon: Race summary

 The wheelchair races commenced at 08:00 EST (13:00 UTC), the handcycle event started at 08:22 EST, the elite women's race began at 08:40 EST and the elite men's competition commenced at 09:05 EST. The events took place in record warm temperatures, as the high in New York City set a daily record at 75 F. The temperatures inhibited fast times in the elite races.

 The elite men's event was won by Kenyan Evans Chebet, in his first New York City Marathon.
 He was the first man since 2013 to win the New York City and Boston Marathons in the same year, and his victory also meant that Kenyan men had won all of the six World Marathon Majors in 2022.
-Brazilian Daniel do Nascimento led for much of the race, and at the halfway point in the race, he had a lead of over two minutes on the chasing group.
+Brazilian Daniel do Nascimento led for much of the race, and at the halfway point, he had a lead of over two minutes on the chasing group.
 Chebet broke away from the chasing group as the race first entered into Manhattan.
 After 18 mi, do Nascimento had to take an unscheduled toilet break, and he collapsed after 20 mi, requiring medical attention.
-In the aftermath of do Nascimento's collapse, a camera motorbike almost crashed into Evans Chebet as Chebet was overtaking do Nascimento.
+In the aftermath of do Nascimento's collapse, the lead vehicle almost crashed into Evans Chebet as he was overtaking do Nascimento.
 Chebet finished in a time of 2:08:41, which was a few seconds ahead of Shura Kitata, who finished second.
 Dutchman Abdi Nageeye finished third overall, whilst 2021 winner Albert Korir was seventh.
-Scott Fauble was the best finishing American athlete in ninth place overall; Galen Rupp was ahead of Fauble, but dropped out after 30 km.
+Scott Fauble was the best finishing American athlete in ninth place overall; Galen Rupp had been ahead of Fauble, but dropped out after 30 km.